Taurahh/Kobold-King-Maps-Remade-by-Taurah/README.md

 Remade maps for the PF2e Adventure, Crown of the Kobold King.
 Lighting and walls are all set up for you to use!
 I tried to be as true to the book as I could, but some artistic liberty was taken to add more interest to the maps.
 Some of these maps are VERY BIG, because I like to give more room for combat, etc. You can adjust the grid size as needed.

+Known Issues:
+<p>Some scenes throw an erorr on load because they are attempting to load an ambient sound file that isn't included with this module (and it won't be).
+This doesn't affect anything and can be ignored.

 Credit
 <p>Paizo - original maps and the adventure.
 <p>DungeonDraft - Program  used to create the dungeon maps.